cran/tsibble/README.md

 #> # ... with 31 more rows
 ```

-The `tsummarise()` can also help with regularising a tsibble of
+`tsummarise()` can also help with regularising a tsibble of irregular
-irregular time space.
+time space.

 ### A family of window functions: `slide()`, `tile()`, `stretch()`